 Recently Collins’ has been selected to be a participant in the prestigious Charlie Russell Riders Foundation in Big Fork, Montana.

-Troy lives and works in Hamilton Montana, where his surroundings and his faith and family inspire his work, an inspiration present in each of his paintings.
+Troy lives and works in Hamilton, Montana, where his surroundings, faith and family inspire his work, an inspiration present in each of his paintings.